Cardinals vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 40 hits with 12 doubles, a triple, nine home runs, 27 walks and 25 RBI.
-He's also stolen one base.
+- Mookie Betts has 13 doubles, a triple, nine home runs, 27 walks and 25 RBI (41 total hits).
+He's also swiped one base.

-- Betts takes a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .263 with two doubles, a triple, a home run, five walks and three RBI.
+- Betts brings a three-game streak with at least one hit into this contest.
+During his last five outings he is batting .263 with two doubles, a triple, a home run, four walks and three RBI.

 Betts Recent Games